dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/systems/xaml-resources-how-to-use-system.md

 :::code language="xaml" source="./snippets/xaml-resources-how-to-use-system/csharp/MainWindow.xaml" id="SystemParams":::

 To use the values of <xref:System.Windows.SystemParameters> in code, you don't have to use either static references or dynamic resource references.
 Instead, use the values of the <xref:System.Windows.SystemParameters> class.
-Although the non-key properties are apparently defined as static properties, the runtime behavior of WPF as hosted by the system will reevaluate the properties in real time, and will properly account for user-driven changes to system values.
+Although the non-key properties are apparently defined as static properties, the run-time behavior of WPF as hosted by the system will reevaluate the properties in real time, and will properly account for user-driven changes to system values.
 The following example shows how to set the width and height of a button by using <xref:System.Windows.SystemParameters> values:

 :::code language="csharp" source="./snippets/xaml-resources-how-to-use-system/csharp/MainWindow.xaml.cs" id="SystemParams":::
 :::code language="vb" source="./snippets/xaml-resources-how-to-use-system/vb/MainWindow.xaml.vb" id="SystemParams":::

 ### Dynamic parameters in XAML

 System parameter metrics can be used as either static or dynamic resources.
-Use a dynamic resource if you want the parameter metric to update automatically while the application runs; otherwise use a static resource.
+Use a dynamic resource if you want the parameter metric to update automatically while the application runs; otherwise, use a static resource.

 > [!NOTE]
-> Dynamic resources have the keyword _Key_ appended to the property name.
+> Dynamic resources have the keyword `Key` appended to the property name.

 The following example shows how to access and use system parameter dynamic resources to style or customize a button.
 This XAML example sizes a button by assigning <xref:System.Windows.SystemParameters> values to the button's width and height.